Elmer MacKay: Early life and career

+Personal life and death

+MacKay was married to Eirene Macha Delap; the two divorced in 1973, and Macha died in 2017.
+His wife until his death was Sharon.

-Elmer MacKay's son, Peter, was a PC and Conservative MP from 1997 to 2015; initially he represented Pictou—Antigonish—Guysborough, which was formed from Elmer's former Central Nova riding, and from 2004 the re-formed Central Nova.
+Among his children is Peter MacKay, who served as a PC and Conservative MP from 1997 to 2015.
+Initially he represented Pictou—Antigonish—Guysborough, which was formed from Elmer's former Central Nova riding; from 2004 he represented the reconstituted Central Nova.
 Like Elmer, Peter served as minister responsible for ACOA, and for Prince Edward Island.
 Peter also served as the final leader of the Progressive Conservative Party of Canada before it merged with the Canadian Alliance into the present-day Conservative Party.

+MacKay died on July 24, 2026, at the age of 89.

 Controversy

-MacKay is a longtime associate of then Prime Minister Brian Mulroney and German businessman Karlheinz Schreiber, who were negotiating the purchase of Airbus aircraft for Air Canada in 1988.
+MacKay was a longtime associate of onetime Prime Minister Brian Mulroney and German businessman Karlheinz Schreiber, who were negotiating the purchase of Airbus aircraft for Air Canada in 1988.
 As a result of subsequent Royal Canadian Mounted Police charges against Mulroney for accepting kickbacks on this transaction, a federal inquiry was launched, which found that Mulroney had accepted at least $300,000 in cash from Schreiber after the transaction.
 Mulroney's defence stated these payments were in return for consulting services.
 Documents show that MacKay drafted a letter that was eventually released by Schreiber as evidence that Scheiber's and Mulroney's business dealings were legitimate.
 It is not known why MacKay drafted a letter that was later offered as evidence and supposedly written by Schreiber.

-Evidence tabled at the Airbus inquiry included entries in Schreiber’s diary that indicated Schreiber had made phone calls to MacKay on the same dates during which the first two Airbus meetings were held between Mulroney and Schreiber.
-MacKay has confirmed he had lunch with Mulroney and Schreiber the day of the third meeting.
+Evidence tabled at the Airbus inquiry included entries in Schreiber's diary that indicated Schreiber had made phone calls to MacKay on the same dates during which the first two Airbus meetings were held between Mulroney and Schreiber.
+MacKay confirmed he had had lunch with Mulroney and Schreiber the day of the third meeting.
 In addition, Schreiber’s diary shows he made phone calls to MacKay on two days in July 1993 when he made banking transactions in Switzerland to obtain money to pay Mulroney.

-Although MacKay was closely involved with Mulroney and Schreiber during the time of the Airbus purchases, he has never been formally charged for wrongdoing in the scandal.
+Although MacKay was closely involved with Mulroney and Schreiber during the time of the Airbus purchases, he was never formally charged for wrongdoing in the scandal.